sinetja/netty-router/README.rst

-This tiny Java library is intended for use with Netty, to route HTTP requests to your Netty handlers.
+This tiny Java library is intended for use with Netty 4, to route HTTP requests to your Netty handlers.
 It is based on
 `Jauter <https://github.com/xitrum-framework/jauter>`_.